10 Easy Elements of A Hardworking Kitchen

 8 ) Hand soap next to the sink

-Either a bar of soap or a pump of soap is a must have with all the prep going on in a hardworking kitchen.
+Either a bar of soap or a pump of soap is a must have in a hardworking kitchen.
 Every time raw meat or chicken is handled, a good clean up is necessary for food safety.

 9) Countertop cleaner standing by